 Welcome to the Harbor Bridge Website

-On Tuesday, February 18, 2014, the Texas Department of Transportation (TxDOT) held a Public Hearing to discuss plans to improve US 181 Harbor Bridge.
+On Tuesday, February 18, 2014, the Texas Department of Transportation (TxDOT) held a Public Hearing to discuss plans to improve US 181 Harbor Bridge and to accept public comments on the Draft Environmental Impact Statement/Section 4(f) Evaluation prepared for the proposed project.
 The hearing, which consisted of an open house, a presentation, and a public comment session, took place at the Solomon Ortiz Center in Corpus Christi.

 The proposed project includes the replacement of the Harbor Bridge and the reconstruction of portions of US 181, I-37, and the Crosstown Expressway in Corpus Christi, TX.
 The project is needed to maintain the long-term operation of a US 181 crossing of the Corpus Christi Ship Channel and to address safety risks caused by design deficiencies.
 The project limits extend both north-south along US 181 and the Crosstown Expressway and east-west along I-37, and include: US 181 at Beach Avenue on the north; Crosstown Expressway at Morgan Avenue on the south; I-37 and Up River Road on the west; and I-37 and Shoreline Boulevard on the east.

 Four alternatives plus a No-Build alternative are being considered, and a preferred alternative (Red) has been identified for the proposed project.
 The proposed project would potentially involve the relocation of residences and businesses, and about 30 acres of right-of-way for the Green Alternative, 69 acres for the West Alternative and about 50 acres each of right-of-way for the Red and Orange Alternatives.
-At the Public Hearing, TxDOT will provide information on relocation assistance.
 In addition, the project would potentially require the use or taking of public land designated for use as parks and recreation areas, including Lovenskiold Park, TC Ayers Park, and the Rincon Channel Wetlands.
 All four alternatives involve impacts to wetlands and existing floodplain.
 The existing Harbor Bridge is considered to be a historic resource and would be removed as a result of the proposed project.

 The preferred alternative would consist of a controlled-access facility on a new location and would include six lanes within a right-of-way width that varies between 200-430 feet, three 12-foot lanes in each direction with a median barrier and 12-foot inside and 10-foot outside shoulders.
 The alternative includes a 10-foot bicycle and pedestrian shared-use path on the main span of the bridge and on the bridge approaches.